-IE Law School, international law firm Ontier and the Law Schools Global League are excited to launch the second edition of this global competition for Legaltech Startups that will take place in eight countries around the world, kicking off in Italy on July 2019 and concluding with the final competition in Spain in Spring 2020.
+IE Law School, international law firm Ontier and the Law Schools Global League are excited to launch the second edition of this global competition for Legaltech Startups that will take place in seven countries around the world, kicking off in Italy on July 2019 and concluding with the final competition in Spain in Fall 2020.

 If you are a startup working on developing solutions, improving substantially the normal operation of legal systems and actors—whether public or private—with a focus on the common good, take part in this Legaltech Venture Day!

 This Italian startup provides a national list of professionals, useful for people involved in a divorce.
 Their platform, that serves as a specialized marketplace, can find the best professionals to help individuals in the divorce process and can also buy divorce documents from the Court.
 SlidingLife uses AI software to predict the outcome of the divorce case in the court.See more